pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

-We can also imagine implementing such causal DAGS in Python code to generate `N` random numbers.
+We can also imagine implementing such causal DAGs in Python code to generate `N` random numbers.
 Each of these will give rise to specific joint distributions, $P(x, y)$, and in fact, because Ferenc Huszár was clever in his blog post, we'll see later that these will all give rise to the same joint distributions.

 **DAG 1**